sourcefuse/loopback4-llm-chat-extension/README.md

 ```

 - Model description - this is the primary description of the model, it is used to select model for generation, so it should only define the purpose of the model itself.
 - Model context - this is secondary information about the model, usually defining some specific details about the model that must be kept in mind while using it.
 NOTE - These values should always include the model name.
+This must be information that is applicable to overall model usage, or atleast to multiple columns, and not related to any single field of the model.
 - Property description - this is the description for a property of a model, providing context for the LLM on how to use and understand a particular property.

 ## Usage